Ed.S. in School Psychology

 • proficiency in written English composition as demonstrated by either passing the California State University, Sacramento, Writing Placement for Juniors exam or equivalent, or passing ENGL 109W (or its equivalent) with a grade of C or better

-• satisfying the Basic Skills Requirement (or having registered for the CBEST examination).
+• satisfying the Basic Skills Requirement.
 For more detailed information, visit the CTC website.
 Example of ways to satisfy Basic Skills Requirement include:

-• provision of Graduate Record Exam (GRE) scores (no minimum score required; however, strong GRE scores will counter balance a low GPA)
+• provision of Graduate Record Exam (GRE) scores recommended, but not required (strong GRE scores will counterbalance a low GPA)

 • completion of prerequisite courses addressing the following topics or their equivalents (contact a school psychology advisor for more information on equivalent experiences):